Client-Engineering-Indonesia/Workshop-AI-Sales-Assistant/README.md

   <img src="https://github.com/user-attachments/assets/e0b98a69-3174-4ca1-96a7-b2a19f0ed5fa" alt="Updated Image" width="256" height="43.9">
 </div>

-## 📖 Pendahuluan
+## Introduction

-IBM watsonx as Agentic AI memanfaatkan pemrosesan bahasa alami (NLP) dan Generative AI untuk mengorkestrasi keterampilan dasar maupun lanjutan dari katalog guna mengeksekusi permintaan dari pelanggan, karyawan, dan pekerja pengetahuan—serta menyelesaikan tugas-tugas kompleks atas nama mereka.
+IBM watsonx, as an Agentic AI, leverages natural language processing (NLP) and Generative AI to orchestrate both basic and advanced skills from its catalog to execute requests from customers, employees, and knowledge workers — and to complete complex tasks on their behalf.

-## 🎯 Workshop Digital Labour
+## Workshop Digital Labour

-Workshop ini bertujuan untuk memperkenalkan otomatisasi ke dalam alur kerja organisasi menggunakan [watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate).<br>
+This workshop aims to introduce automation into your organization’s workflows using [watsonx Orchestrate](https://www.ibm.com/products/watsonx-orchestrate).<br>

-Setelah mengikuti workshop ini, Anda akan dapat:
+After completing this workshop, you will be able to:
-- Mengotomatisasi tugas-tugas tertentu untuk perusahaan Anda
+- Automate specific tasks for your company
-- Menjelajahi berbagai macam tugas yang dapat diotomatisasi
+- Explore a wide range of tasks that can be automated
-- Memanfaatkan Generative AI untuk meningkatkan pengalaman pengguna
+- Leverage Generative AI to enhance user experience
-- Memahami bagaimana Retrieval Augmented Generation (RAG) membantu dalam menyediakan informasi khusus perusahaan tanpa pelanggaran data
+- Understand how Retrieval-Augmented Generation (RAG) helps deliver company-specific information without compromising data security
-- Merancang alur otomatisasi keputusan yang kompleks
+- Design complex decision-automation workflows

 ---
 ## Environment Setup